Mouth diseases and conditions

 Mouth sores and ulcers

 An ulcer is a common type of mouth sore.
-It can make everyday tasks like teeth brushing, talking, eating and drinking feel uncomfortable.
+It can make everyday tasks like brushing your teeth, talking, eating and drinking feel uncomfortable.

 Oral thrush

-Oral thrush (oral candidiasis) is an infection of the mouth caused by a yeast fungus known as candida.
-Learn about prevention, symptoms and treatment.
+Oral thrush (oral candidiasis) is an infection of the mouth caused by a yeast fungus.
+Learn about symptoms, treatment and how to prevent infection.

 Tongue-tie division (infant)